The GLOCAL Constitution

 1.1 The name of the Association shall be The Global Committee for Anthropological Linguistics (The GLOCAL).

 2.1 To network academics working in, for, and on Linguistic Anthropology, Sociolinguistics, Language and Society, and pertinent fields, globally

 2.2 To disseminate this work globally, and to expand and promote the study of this work globally

-3.1 GLOCAL shall be administered by the Management and Steering Committee (MSC)
+3.1 The GLOCAL shall be administered by its Management and Steering Committee (MSC)

 3.2 The MSC shall follow the constitutional requirements set forth herein in this document.

 3.3 The MSC shall consist of at least five members, that is,

 3.3.1 a chair, who will oversee committee interactions and decisions